Murder of Catrine da Costa: Background

-Da Costa, a homeless, divorced mother of two, heroin addict and prostitute in Stockholm in early 1984, disappeared during Pentecost on 10 June, or soon thereafter.
-One of the witnesses claimed in a recording that he had talked to Da Costa twice after his birthday on June 10th.
-The last alleged sighting of Da Costa took place at Gamla Brogatan in central Stockholm on June 15th, she was in the company of a middle-aged man about 6 ft. tall.
+Da Costa, a homeless divorced mother of two who used heroin and was engaged in prostitution in Stockholm in early 1984, disappeared during Pentecost on 10 June, or shortly thereafter.
+One witness later stated in a recorded interview that he had spoken with da Costa twice after his birthday on 10 June.
+The last alleged sighting of da Costa was on 15 June at Gamla Brogatan in central Stockholm, where she was reportedly seen with a middle-aged man about 6 ft tall.

-On 18 July, parts of her dismembered body were discovered under a highway overpass in Solna, just outside Stockholm; additional body parts were discovered elsewhere on 7 August.
-Da Costa's body was identified by her fingerprints.
+On 18 July, parts of her dismembered body were found under a highway overpass in Solna, just outside Stockholm; additional remains were discovered elsewhere on 7 August.
+Da Costa's body was identified through her fingerprints.
 Her head, internal organs, one breast and genitalia have never been found, and no cause of death could be determined.
-Initially the murder did not receive much attention from the police due to the large number of violent crimes in Sweden at the time.
+The investigation initially received limited police attention because of the high number of violent crimes in Sweden at the time.

-Shortly thereafter, Teet Härm, a 30-year-old forensic pathologist in a laboratory at Karolinska Institutet, was suspected of the crime.
-His deceased wife's father reported him to the police even though there were no indications that he had murdered 27-year-old Da Costa or even that he had ever met her.
-Earlier, the father had told the police he suspected Härm had murdered his daughter, who had officially died from suicide.
+Shortly afterward, Teet Härm, a 30-year-old forensic pathologist working in a laboratory at Karolinska Institutet, came under suspicion.
+The father of Härm's late wife reported him to the police, although there was no indication that Härm had murdered the 27-year-old da Costa or even that he had ever met her.
+The father had previously told police that he suspected Härm of having murdered his daughter, whose death had officially been ruled a suicide.

-He was known to have met prostitutes in the past, and his workplace was located between the two places where the victim's body was found.
-Härm had also recently been working in a team looking into unsolved murders of prostitutes in Stockholm together with forensic pathologist Jovan Rajs and three police officers including Jan Olsson who was seen as Sweden's "Super Cop" at the time.
-Härm was arrested and released.
-Dr Rajs, who was Härm's mentor, supported the police's suspicion that Härm had performed the dismemberment.
+Härm was known to have met prostitutes in the past, and his workplace was located between the two places where da Costa's remains were found.
+He had also recently worked with forensic pathologist Jovan Rajs and three police officers, including Jan Olsson—then regarded as Sweden's "Super Cop"—on a team investigating unsolved murders of prostitutes in Stockholm.
+Härm was arrested and later released.
+Rajs, who was Härm's mentor, supported the police theory that Härm had carried out the dismemberment.
+His conclusions were later strongly criticised by other forensic pathologists.